-The Code requires that at least 51% of the structures within a proposed district contribute to the historic character of the district; and that at least 51% of the property owners or the owners of 51% of the land within the district must support its creation.
-The proposed historic district contains 125 resources, of which 87 (70%) are contributing to the historic district.
-The nomination for creation of the historic district has the demonstrated support of the owners of 57% of the land area within the district.
+The Code requires that at least 51% of the principal structures within a proposed district contribute to the historic character of the district; and that at least 51% of the property owners or the owners of 51% of the land within the district must support its creation.
+The proposed historic district contains 102 principal structures, of which 67 (66%) are contributing to the historic district.
+The nomination for creation of the historic district had the demonstrated support of the owners of 56% of the land area within the district when the application was submitted.
 The District Preservation Plan has been reviewed and approved by the City Law Department and Austin Energy.